-Optional Alert Header Text Enter up to 80 characters that you want added as the first line trailer of every alert message that is issued.
-If you use the special value of NONE, no last line trailer will be included in the alert.
+Optional Alert Header Text Enter up to 80 characters that you want added as the first line header of every alert message that is issued.
+If you use the special value of \NONE, no first line header will be included in the alert.

-Optional Alert Trailer Text Enter up to 80 characters that you want added as the last line feature is active for your installation.
+Optional Alert Trailer Text Enter up to 80 characters that you want added as the last line trailer of every alert message that is issued.
+If you use the special value of \NONE, no last line trailer will be included in the alert.

-IEM Respond Page Heading This is used as a web page heading when the IEM Respond
+IEM Respond Page Heading This is used as a web page heading when the IEM Respond feature is active for your installation.